How Much Compensation For A Swimming Pool Accident Or Illness?

 By Russell Bowes.
 Last Updated 30th March 2021.
 This is our updated guide on Swimming pool accident claims.
 Accidents and illnesses relating to Swimming Pools are more common than you might think, and children are particularly at risk of having an accident or becoming ill.
-You may think that you will not be entitled to compensation, but if that accident or illness is as a result of poor maintenance or negligent behaviour on the part of a hotel, a cruise ship operator or those responsible for the upkeep of the pool and its safety protocols then it might be possible for you to make a claim.
+You may think that you will not be entitled to compensation, but if that accident or illness is a result of poor maintenance or negligent behavior on the part of a hotel, a cruise ship operator, or those responsible for the upkeep of the pool and its safety protocols then it might be possible for you to make a claim.
 This might also be the case even in the event of an accident that happened abroad.

 Select a Section:

 - A Guide to Accident Claims for swimming pool accident or illness